ipapi-is/ipapi/README.md

 This repository contains the free databases that are used by the commercial IP API <https://ipapi.is>

 Please consider subscribing to a paid plan at [https://ipapi.is/pricing.html](https://ipapi.is/pricing.html) to help out the project.
-The API runs on several servers across the globe and currently handles millions of daily requests.
+The API runs on several servers across the globe and currently handles Millions of daily requests.

-+ [Geolocation Database](https://ipapi.is/geolocation.html) - Contains millions of unique IPv4 and IPv6 networks with the corresponding geolocation metadata.
++ [Geolocation Database](https://ipapi.is/geolocation.html) - Contains the geographical location (Including coordinates, city name and country) of millions of unique IPv4 and IPv6 networks.
-+ [ASN Database](https://ipapi.is/asn.html) - This database includes rich meta data for all active and inactive ASN's of the Internet.
-Currently, there are around 85.000 active ASN's.
++ [ASN Database](https://ipapi.is/asn.html) - This database includes rich meta data for all active and inactive ASNs of the Internet.
+Currently, there are around 85.000 active ASNs and hundreds of thousands inactive/unassigned ASNs.
 + [Hosting IP Ranges Database](https://ipapi.is/hosting-detection.html) - Contains IP addresses that belong to hosting providers or cloud services such as Amazon AWS or Microsoft Azure.
-Contains very small and niche hosting providers.
+The database contains very small and niche hosting providers.

 ## Geolocation Database

 The database includes geolocation information for a large part of the IPv4 address space and a many IPv6 networks.
 The database is updated several times per week.
 The accuracy of the data is very good on the country level.
-It is not recommended to rely on geolocation intelligence to be accurate to the city level for critical applications.
+For critical applications, it is not recommended to rely on the geolocation database to be accurate to the city level.
+The database (CSV file) has a `accuracy` column that specifies how accurate the geolocation for that particular network is.

 + [Download the IPv4 Geolocation Database](databases/geolocationDatabaseIPv4.csv.zip)
 + [Download the IPv6 Geolocation Database](databases/geolocationDatabaseIPv6.csv.zip)

 The geolocation database is provided as large CSV file with the following header fields:

-+ `ipVersion` - Either `ipv4` or `ipv6`.
++ `ip_version` - Either `4` or `6`.
 Determines the IP type of the network.
-Example: `"ipv4"`
+Example: `"4"`
-+ `network` - The IP network to which the geolocation information applies.
-The format for the network is in free form and can be any network format (CIDR or `inetnum` / `NetRange`).
-Example: `"44.31.140.0/24"`
++ `start_ip` - The first IP address of the network range.
+Example: `"44.31.140.0"`
++ `end_ip` - The last IP address of the network range.
+Example: `"44.31.140.255"`
 + `continent` - The continent as two letter code.
 Example: `"NA"`
 + `country_code` - The [ISO 3166-1 alpha-2 country code](https://en.wikipedia.org/wiki/ISO_3166-1) to which the IP address belongs.
 This is the country specific geolocation of the IP address.
 Example: `"US"`
 + `country` - The full name of the country.
 Example: `"United States"`